ga-wdi-boston/rails-api-bdd/README.md

 ####`GET /articles` Request Spec

-To check our specs, we run `bundle exec rspec spec` from the command line.
+To check our specs, we run `bundle exec rake test` from the command line.
 What output to we get?

 ```ruby